petecarapetyan/webappwriter/docs/index.md

 ## If things were better for the web developer, would anyone notice?

-No. At least not for the main part.
+No one will notice that things got dramatically better for web developers.
+That's OK.

-For most of us, it's about [DX](https://medium.com/swlh/what-is-dx-developer-experience-401a0e44a9d9) or familiarity or even framework or tribe, not abstract "better" tests.
+For most of us, work is about [DX](https://medium.com/swlh/what-is-dx-developer-experience-401a0e44a9d9) or familiarity or even framework or tribe, not abstract "better".

-This site explores how things really did get better, and _**why you might care**_ even if your friends don't.
-No, I'm not jiving you.
+WebAppWriter explores how things really did get better, and _**why you might care**_ even if your friends are too distracted.
 Things really did get dramatically better.
-It's just not obvious, that's all.
+It's just kind of TLDR, that's all.

 With [11ty](https://www.11ty.dev/) and now, [rocket](https://rocket.modern-web.dev/) and a few free google tools, you can leapfrog your static-site team to a new level.
 If that's what you wanted.
-And Wordpress or Gatsby junkies, watch out!
+Wordpress or Gatsby junkies, keep your eyes open!

+And static sites are just one piece of that puzzle.

 [Continue reading](/explore/)